paperboyv7/hangboard-skill/README.md

 Voice assist for timed hangs including hangtime, rests, and reps

 ## Examples
-* "hangboard with 10 second hangs 60 second rests and 5 reps"
+* "hangboard 10 seconds with 60 second rests for 5 reps"

 ## Credits
 paperboyv7